algorand/go-algorand/tools/x-repo-types/README.md

 There are some cases that break the definition above.
 For example, `basics.MicroAlgos` is a struct in `go-algorand` but is an alias for `uint64` in `go-algorand-sdk`.
 Our serializers know to produce the same output, but this violates the previous notion of _identical_.
-Such exceptions are handled by providing the string produced by the type's `Type.String()` method as en element in the set `diffExclusions` of `runner/typeAnalyzer.go`.
+Such exceptions are handled by providing the string produced by the type's `TypeNode.String()` method as en element in the set `diffExclusions` of `runner/typeAnalyzer.go`.